- Name of service: People and Change

 To enable effective staff administration, Surrey County Council may share your information with external companies to process your data on our behalf in order to comply with our obligations as an employer.
 The following services are currently provided by third party organisations:

-- Occupational health, including health assessments
+- Occupational health, including health assessments and reasonable adjustments

 - Counselling and employee assistance